KSP-KOS/KOS/doc/source/general/telnet.rst

 The purpose is to make it clear that if you want to open up your kOS telnet server, you need to be careful about how you do it.

-The default settings that kOS ships with restricts your kOS telnet server to only operating on the loopback address (127.0.0.1) so that you won't accidentally open anything up to the public without thinking about it and making a conscious decision to do so.
+The default settings that kOS ships with sets your kOS telnet server to operate on the loopback address (127.0.0.1) so that you won't accidentally open anything up to the public without thinking about it and making a conscious decision to do so.
 If you don't know what that means, it means this:
 Any server that runs on the magic special address 127.0.0.1, known as "loopback",